Frequently Asked Questions

 Yes.
 Each labeled carton returned that we reuse saves your farm about a buck.
 So it's worth it.
 When they get gross, we burn them in our woodstove to warm the farmhouse.

-I'm a full-farm-share owner.
+I own livestock shares for meat.
 When do I receive my meat?

 What are the details of the hog harvest farm stay?